drc-cs/FALL24-CS326/lectures/L15_natural_language_processing_i/slides.md

 While the field of NLP has seen significant advancements with deep learning, classical models remain relevant for many tasks.
 These models are interpretable, computationally efficient, and require less data.

-In fields where data is scarce or interpretability is crucial, classical models are often preferred.
+In fields where data is scarce or interpretability is crucial, classical models can even be preferred.
 Most text tasks can be framed into two categories: **text classification** and **text generation**.

 <!--s-->

-## Classical Modeling | K-Nearest Neighbors (Classification)
+## Text Classification | K-Nearest Neighbors

 Once you have a fixed-length vector representation of text, you can use K-Nearest Neighbors (KNN) to classify text by comparing document vectors.